 What is the treatment for nail cosmetics allergy?

-Nail cosmetic dermatitis should clear rapidly once the nail cosmetic allergen is removed; unless there is secondary infection or lichenification (thickening/hardening of skin due to chronic dermatitis).
+Nail cosmetic dermatitis should clear rapidly once the nail cosmetic allergen is removed; unless there is a secondary infection or lichenification (thickening/hardening of skin due to chronic dermatitis).
 Corticosteroid creams with or without an antibiotic may speed up recovery.
 Management of dermatitis caused by nail cosmetics on other parts of the body may be treated as for any acute dermatitis/eczema; this may include treatment with topical corticosteroids and emollients.

 Secondary infections such as paronychia, onycholysis, and onychia may require more aggressive therapy.
-In some cases the artificial nail may create a hardened and un-removable shell over the throbbing and swollen nail.
+In some cases, the artificial nail may create a hardened and un-removable shell over the throbbing and swollen nail.
 Ice cold compresses and treatment with sedatives and systemic corticosteroid therapy may be necessary.

 What should I do to avoid nail cosmetics allergy?

 If you have a nail cosmetic allergy the best way to avoid any problems is by avoiding all products that contain the allergen you are sensitive to.
 Hypoallergenic nail enamels that use polyester resin or cellulose acetate butyrate may be an alternative, but sensitivity is still possible.
-These alternatives are also less durable and scratch-resistant than enamels made with tosylamide formaldehyde resin.
+These alternatives are also less durable and scratch-resistant than enamels made with a tosylamide formaldehyde resin.